bt3gl/building_blog/content/heroku_crash.md

-I was playing with Flask and I wrote my own [Anti-Social Network](https://anti-social.herokuapp.com/).
+I was playing with Flask, and I wrote my own [Anti-Social Network](https://anti-social.herokuapp.com/).

-Heroku platform is very flexible and it supports several programming languages.
+Heroku platform is very flexible, and it supports several programming languages.
 To deploy an application to Heroku, use Git to push the application to Heroku’s server.

 # Running in a Production Server

-Heroku does not provide a web server but it expects it to start their own servers and listen on the port number set in environment variable PORT.
+Heroku does not provide a web server, but it expects it to start their own servers and listen on the port number set in environment variable PORT.
 Flask will perform very poorly because it was not designed to run in a production environment.
-To ameliorate this, you may use a production-ready web server such as Gunicorn.
+To improve this, you may use a production-ready web server such as Gunicorn.

 ```
 $ pip install gunicorn